Nail that Talk and Wow Your Audience! 8 Presentation Tips for ESL Trainers

 3. The warm and caring type.
 Unlike the first type, they love pleasant banter and light infotainment.
 To them, the feelgood factor matters just a tad more than the transfer of knowledge.
 They want to feel welcome and will respond best to charm.

 4. The proactive, playful type.
 They are in for a good time with friends – including lots of laughter and networking.
-They love an interactive element and the media.
+They love an interactive element.
 You can slip in a game or videoclip to make them happy.

-Granted, these are overgeneralisations – however, if you provide valuable information that is both actionable and factual in a lighthearted, playful manner, chances are you will reach most of your listeners.
+Granted, these are overgeneralizations.
+However, if you provide valuable information that is both actionable and factual in a lighthearted, playful manner, chances are you will reach most of your listeners.

 Now it’s time to concentrate on yourself, your topic and your core message.